Contrast-Security-OSS/contrast-rO0/README.md

 ========

-A lightweight Java agent for preventing attacks against object deserialization like those discussed in [0] and [1], affecting WebLogic, JBoss, Jenkins and more.
+A lightweight Java agent for preventing attacks against object deserialization like those discussed by [@breenmachine](http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/#websphere) and the original researchers [@frohoff and @gebl](http://www.slideshare.net/frohoff1/appseccali-2015-marshalling-pickles), affecting WebLogic, JBoss, Jenkins and more.

 ## Why did you make this?